Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction

-In Section \ref{non-diverse}, we look at examples of Thompson-like groups which arise from non-diverse $d$-ary cloning systems and prove ``by hand" that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is irreducible and satisfies the weak asymptotic homomorphism property, satisfies one and not the other, or satisfies neither property.
-At the moment, however, we do not know how to construct a $d$-ary cloning system with resulting group $\mathscr{T}_d(G_*)$ such that $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is not irreducible but does satisfy the weak aymptotic homomorphism property.
-Presently, however, this seems rather difficult since anytime we can prove that the inclusion satisfies the weak asymptotic homomorphism property, we can also prove that it is irreducible.
-On a related note, we also wonder whether it is possible to construct a $d$-ary cloning system with resulting group $\mathscr{T}_d(G_*)$ such that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is singular, perhaps by first showing it is irreducible and then showing the group normalizer of $F_d$ in $\mathscr{T}_d(G_*)$ is trivial, but does not satisfy the weak aymptotic homomorphism property.
-This would provide an example of an inclusion of type $\II_1$ factors of infinite index which is singular but does not satisfy the weak asymptotic homomorphism property.
-As we noted above, the first example of this kind was constructed in \cite{grossman10}, but it would be interesting to use $d$-ary cloning systems to produce such an example.
+In Section \ref{non-diverse}, we look at examples of Thompson-like groups which arise from non-diverse $d$-ary cloning systems and investigate whether or not $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property.
+We show that both are possible with non-diverse $d$-ary cloning systems.
+On a related note, we also wonder whether it is possible to construct a $d$-ary cloning system (necessarily non-diverse) with resulting group $\mathscr{T}_d(G_*)$ such that $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is singular inclusion of type $\II_1$ factors but does not satisfy the weak asymptotic homomorphism property.
+At the moment, however, this seems rather difficult.